Dark states with electromagnetic form factors at electron colliders: colliders operated with

 on the final state photon to remove the reducible background, where $\theta_b$ denotes the angle at the boundary of the sub-detectors.
 Taking into account the coverage of main drift chamber, electromagnetic calorimeter, and time-of-flight, we have the polar angel $\cos{\theta_b}=0.95$ at BESIII \cite{Liu:2018jdi}.
 The photon detection efficiency is assumed as $100\%$ at both BESIII and STCF in this work, since photon reconstruction efficiencies are all more than 99\% \cite{BESIII:2011ysp} at BESIII.

 Since 2012, the monophoton trigger has been implemented at BESIII, and the corresponding events have been collected with the luminosity of about 28 fb$^{-1}$ at the CM energy ranging from 2.125 GeV to 4.95 GeV until 2021.
-We compute the number of events due to signal ($S$) and backgrounds ($B$) under the applied cuts, and define $\chi_{\rm tot}^2(\calC_\chi)=\sum_i\chi_{i}^2(\calC_\chi)$, where $\chi_{i}^2(\calC_\chi)\equiv S_i^2/(S_i+B_i)$ with index $i$ denoting each BESIII colliding energy.
+We compute the number of events due to signal ($S$) and backgrounds ($B$) under the applied cuts, and define $\chi_{\rm tot}^2(\calC_\chi)=\sum_i\chi_{i}^2(\calC_\chi)$, where $\chi_{i}^2(\calC_\chi)\equiv S_i^2/(S_i+B_i+(\epsilon B_i)^2)$ with index $i$ denoting each BESIII colliding energy.
 The expected 95\% C.L. upper limits on the electromagnetic form factors of the light dark fermion $\chi$ according to about 28 fb$^{-1}$ luminosity collected at BESIII are shown in Fig. \ref{fig:bes3} by demanding $\chi_{\rm tot}^2(\calC_\chi)= \chi^2(0)+2.71$.
-Fig. \ref{fig:bes3} also shows the expected 95\% C.L. upper limits with assumed 30 ab$^{-1}$ luminosity at three typical colliding energies, $\sqrt{s}= 2, 4, 7$ GeV, in future STCF, respectively.
-We find that, BESIII can probe couplings down to about $1.1\times 10^{-6}\, \mu_B$ for light dark states with mass-dimension 5 operators and down to $1.0\times 10^{-4}$ GeV$^{-2}$ with mass-dimension 6 operators.
-With the same luminosity, operated at lower energy, STCF has better sensitivity in probing the light dark fermion $\chi$ with the electromagnetic form factors though mass-dimension 5 operators.
+Fig. \ref{fig:bes3} also shows the expected 95\% C.L. upper limits with assumed 30 ab$^{-1}$ luminosity at three typical colliding energies, $\sqrt{s}= 2, 4, 7$ GeV, in future STCF, respectively. {The solid (dashed) lines are assuming zero (10\%) background systematics.} We find that, BESIII can probe couplings down to about $1.1\times 10^{-6}\, \mu_B$ for light dark states with mass-dimension 5 operators and down to $1.0\times 10^{-4}$ GeV$^{-2}$ with mass-dimension 6 operators. {The assuming 10\% background systematics do not affect much on the results at BESIII, since the backgrounds mainly from the irreducible background with gBG omitted are not significant.} With the same luminosity, operated at lower energy, STCF has better sensitivity in probing the light dark fermion $\chi$ with the electromagnetic form factors though mass-dimension 5 operators.
 This is because the monophoton cross section in small mass $\chi$ production is not very dependent on the CM energy, while in the background decreases with the increment of the CM energy.
 On the contrary, for mass-dimension 6 operators, the production rates of light dark states are even more sensitive to the center-of-mass energy, thus higher energy STCF has better sensitivity.

+{It should be noted that, as far as we know, BESIII has not released any analysis on the gBG.
+Thus for the BESIII and STCF analyses, the gBG is temporarily neglected in this work.
+Improved BESIII and STCF limits can be obtained in the future when the gBG analysis is available.}